SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/Monitoring_Solutions/Ping_Monitoring/Ping_Monitoring_UI.md

 To limit the filter pane to an overview of the currently active filters, enable the toggle button in the top-right corner.
 Disable the toggle button to return to the full view.

 In the lower-left corner, you can see the total destinations as well as the destinations that are currently active in your DataMiner System.
-Also, a progress bar above those destinations will count down to the next ping command.
+Also, a progress bar above those destinations will count down to the next page refresh.